 United Christian Parish Reston Holiday Check

-In September, United Christian Parish Reston (UCP) provided FISH with a $2,000 check to be applied to FISH Holiday Giving and Emergency Family Assistance.
+In September 2015, United Christian Parish Reston (UCP) provided FISH with a $2,000 check to be applied to FISH Holiday Giving and Emergency Family Assistance.
 FISH President Karen Stevens and Executive Director Lisa Groves thank Pastor Joan Bell-Haynes, Robert Haley and John Moore from UCP for their gift to FISH.
-Holiday food & gift preparations with distribution will be conducted by FISH volunteers at UCP.
-Please join us to make everyone’s holiday season special.
-Want to volunteer?
-Email Holiday@herndonrestonfish.org

 Thanks to Reston Lions Club

-At an October member meeting, Lisa Groves presented FISH and its mission to The Reston Lions Club.
+At a 2015 October member meeting, Lisa Groves presented FISH and its mission to The Reston Lions Club.
 This non-profit supports service opportunities in the greater Reston and Herndon area.
 We thank President Anne Ryan and the Lions for their good work.